Manikanta-Reddy99/PRODIGY_SD_01/README.md

 # PRODIGY_SD_01
 # Temperature Conversion Program
- This project demonstrates a basic Temperature conversion program built with Java Concepts.
-It includes the method of conversion from one unit to another unit with secure handling data.
+ This project demonstrates a basic Temperature conversion program built with Java Concepts. it is designed to convert temperatures between different units: Celsius, Fahrenheit, and Kelvin.
+The user inputs a temperature value along with the current unit, and the program converts it to the desired target unit.
+The program uses basic mathematical formulas to perform the conversions and ensures accuracy in the results.
 # Features
 # Convert Between Celsius and Fahrenheit:
 Allows the user to convert temperatures from Celsius to Fahrenheit.